[ Printer Friendly Version ] [ Report Abuse ]

-“Well, every time I do you get tense.
+“Yeah, because every time I do you get tense.
 What am I supposed to do?
-I hate fighting with you, or feeling like you're mad at me, and you get like that every time I say anything about work.”
+I hate fighting with you or feeling like you're mad at me, and you get like that every time I say anything about work.”

-He put his arm around her shoulder.
 “You're right,” he said after a minute.
 “I do.
+That’s the problem.
 I’m not mad at you, though, sweetheart, I swear.
-I'm just worried and I don't really know how to deal with it.”
+I'm just worried sick, and it’s starting to eat me up inside.”

 “But I can take care of myself.”